Geisel School of Medicine

 Dartmouth Digital Commons Citation

 Crabb, Joseph H.; Modern, Paul A.; and Jackson, Robert C., "In Vitro Reconstitution of Exocytosis from Sea Urchin Egg Plasma Membrane and Isolated Cortical Vesicles" (1987).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3691.